kimkj2013/cppchallenge/basic/Part_1/README.md

 There is another file called `test2.c`.
 Try `g++ test2.c -o test`.
 What did you see?
 Any problem you got?
 If so, what is it?
 Type `nano test2.c` to open the editor.
 Fix the problem if the code has one.
 Press `Ctrl-O` and `Ctrl-X` to get back to the console.
 Try `g++ test2.c -o test` again.
 See the difference?

-For more informations, follow this link: http://www.cprogramming.com/g++.html or type `man g++` on your console prompt.
+For more information, follow this link: http://www.cprogramming.com/g++.html or type `man g++` on your console prompt.